7 Best Practices for Designing Effective Microlearning Videos for Employee Training

 - How much does the project cost?

-- Do you require the content for the video to be provided by an SME, or another resource in-house?
+- Do you require the content for the video to be provided by a Subject Matter Expert (SME), or another resource in-house?

 - What is your projected timeframe for producing microlearning videos?